 CloudCfo‘s Role During Audit Season in the Philippines

 CloudCfo is not, however, an audit firm.
-Meaning, we do not act as an auditor or perform audit services for either our clients or other companies in the Philippines.
+Meaning, that we do not act as an auditor or perform audit services for either our clients or other companies in the Philippines.
 CloudCfo does, however, support the audit process for our clients in many ways!

 Arising from this, we ensure that, when Audit Season does come around, your business is prepared and ready to engage an audit firm and move through the audit process as efficiently as possible!

-Visit Our Website or contact us directly at email@example.com to understand how we can support your accounting and financial reporting requirements and ensure that each year when audit season comes around, your business and your team are prepared and ready!
+Visit our website or contact us directly at firstname.lastname@example.org to understand how we can support your accounting and financial reporting requirements and ensure that each year when audit season comes around, your business and your team are prepared and ready!